 The total programme will have 4 semesters over 2 years duration with each semester comprising of 4 theory papers and one field work paper.
 The sequence of papers is planned in a manner from core domain to soft followed by open electives.
 Each theory paper will be taught 5 hours per week including 2 hours tutorials.
 Every theory paper consists of 100 marks which includes 20 marks for internal assessment and 80 marks for term end examination.
 There will be three internal assessments per semester for each theory paper from which highest two will be considered for final evaluation.
 Students will have to secure minimum passing marks in their Internal Assessments for appearing in Term End Examination.
-From Third semester onwards students can opt any two soft courses and one open elective from the given course structure.
-The Students who are opting Research Project in 3rd semester will have to continue with the same soft course (i.e. Research Project Part - B) in 4th semester as well.
-Field Work Practicum is the soul of Social Work Education.
-Hence, students will be doing Concurrent Field Work (CFW) in every semester as per the guidelines given in the course curriculum.
-Apart from CFW, at the end of 4th Semester Examination students have to accomplish four weeks of mandatory Block Field Work/Internship as per choices opted by them and finalized by the Department.
+During third semester students can opt any two soft courses from the given course structure while one open elective paper will be for students from other departments.
+During fourth semester the students can opt any three soft courses from the given course structure.
+The Students who are opting Research Project in 3^{rd} semester as well.

+Social Work Practicum (SWP) is the soul of Social Work Education.
+First three semesters, the SWP will go simultaneously with course work namely Concurrent Field Work Practicum while during the fourth semester it will be in the form of a consolidated month long (30 days) placement known as Block Field Work.
+Hence, students will be doing Social Work Practicum in every semester as per the guidelines given in the course curriculum.
+Apart from SWP, at the end of 4th Semester Examination students have to accomplish four weeks of mandatory Internship as per choices opted by them and finalized by the Department.
 It will be evaluated before the declaration of 4th semester examination results.
-Overall each student has to accomplish 88 credits to complete his/her Masters Degree in Social Work (MSW) including Field Work Practicum.
+Overall each student has to accomplish 88 credits to complete his/her Masters Degree in Social Work (MSW) including Social Work Practicum.
 The course has been designed as per the Choice Based Credit System (CBCS) pattern.

-MASTER OF SOCIAL WORK
+MASTER OF SOCIAL WORK COURSE STRUCTURE

-COURSE STRUCTURE